dhairs/College-Notes/Fall 2024 Semester/CS 439 - Principles of Computing Systems/Memory Management/Paging.md

 Let's propose that instead of providing dynamic partitions, we provide a bunch of 'pages' in the system.

 Each page is a pre-determined, static size.
 So, each request to memory is given a new page, which can then be used however we want.
-These pages don't have to be contiguous
+These pages don't have to be contiguous in physical memory.

 ### The Basic Solution